 - Use the automated processes as much as possible.
-Our website can answer most general questions.
+Our Financial Aid website and Frequently Asked Questions page can answer most general questions.

 Remember, any loans that you receive as part of your financial aid package will eventually have to be repaid.
 Here are some helpful tips for keeping your debt in check.

 - Budget your financial aid monies carefully during the year.

 - Make informed choices about the amount of educational debt you can incur to obtain your degree.

 - Understand the impact of student debt on your future lifestyle.

 - Explore alternatives to borrowing.